rangle/ngCourse2/handout/di/angular2/injection_beyond_classes.md

 how to build `DoubleHamburgers`, and will sort all of that out.

-The injector can use more than classes though.  `useValue`, and `useFactory` are two other examples of `provider` "recipes" that Angular 2 can use.
+The injector can use more than classes though.  `useValue` and `useFactory` are two other examples of `provider` "recipes" that Angular 2 can use.
 For example:

 ```js